embl-cba/imagej-courses/imagej-practical.md

 - Using the Spheroids image in 3D_Segmentation one can d emonstrate that the top-hat (dramatically) underestimates the background in noisy images

-## Further enhancing of spots using a Laplacian of Gaussian filter (optional)
+## Further enhancement of spots using a Laplacian of Gaussian filter (optional)

 Above local background subtraction methods already helped a lot to enhance the spots; however in some cases there might still be some patchy locally bright regions left that are not corresponding to "real" spots.
 The reason is that the local background subtraction methods cannot distinguish locall bright elongated from locally bright round objects.
 Convolution of the image with a [Laplacian of Gaussian](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian) filter can help to further enhance spots of a certain size.